Scale Insects on Coleus

 Visual camouflage against patterned foliage

-Coleus is grown specifically for bold, multicolored leaf patterning, and that same visual busyness is exactly what makes small, still, brown scale bumps blend in and go unnoticed for far longer than they would against a plain green leaf.
+Coleus is grown specifically for bold, multicolored leaf patterning, and that same visual busyness is exactly what lets small, still, brown scale bumps blend into the plant and go unnoticed for far longer than they would on a plainer green-leaved species.

-Mobile crawler stage riding in on a neighboring plant
+Mobile crawler stage arriving from a nearby plant

-Unlike the adult scale, the newly hatched crawler stage can walk short distances or get carried on air currents, so a colony established on a nearby plant can seed a coleus sitting on the same windowsill or shelf within a couple of weeks, well before any bumps are large enough to notice on the new host.
+Unlike the stationary adult, the newly hatched scale crawler stage can walk short distances or drift on air currents, so a colony established on a neighboring plant can seed a coleus sitting on the same shelf or windowsill within a couple of weeks, well before any bumps are large enough to notice on the newly infested plant.

-Outdoors, ladybugs and parasitic wasps typically keep scale populations in check before they spread far; indoors those predators are absent, so the handful of insects that arrive on a cutting or nearby plant can multiply for weeks before the colony is large enough to notice even with regular attention.
+Outdoors, ladybugs and parasitic wasps typically keep scale populations in check before they spread far, but those predators are absent indoors, so a handful of insects that arrive on a cutting or a nearby plant can multiply undisturbed for weeks before the colony is large enough to notice even with regular attention.

 How to Fix It